Sammie Coates: Edmonton Elks

 Coates joined the Edmonton Elks of the CFL in free agency on February 15, 2023.
 He was released by the Elks after their final preseason game, along with 17 other players as the team trimmed down its roster ahead of the season.

 Personal life

 Coates was raised in Leroy, Alabama to Sharon and Sammie Coates Sr. In November 2003, his father was killed in a car crash while driving to work at one of his two jobs.

 After being drafted by the Steelers on May 1, 2015, Coates became engaged to his girlfriend Kailey Rogers.
 They would marry later that year.
 They have two sons together.

 Coaching career

 On June 18, 2020, Coates was hired on the coaching staff at Jensen Beach High School at Jensen Beach, Florida.

 On June 26, 2023, Coates was hired as the wide receivers coach at Ohio Northern University.

 On March 29, 2024, Coates was hired as the wide receivers coach at Virginia–Wise.

 On January 21, 2025, Coates was hired as the head football coach at Columbia High School in Huntsville, Alabama.

+On August 22, 2026, Coates led Columbia High School to its first victory since 2015, breaking the nation's longest high school football losing streak after 101 consecutive losses.